On behalf of the entire Orientation team, welcome to the St. Andrews community!

 Before you arrive on campus for Orientation, it is important that you have completed what we call the “Clearance” process.
 You will receive information regarding clearance via mail, email, phone, and social media.
-You may also check the student portal to submit items and track your progress here.
 To avoid lines on Check-in Day, please complete as much of this process as possible prior to your arrival.

 The following offices require clearance: